quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week2.md

 - 4:30  PM: Done with the `tuning-renders` call with Ab sir.
 - 5:00  PM: **Fixed: **Not able to scale or move a component in modularUI after undo.
 - 7:30  PM: Tuning renders with different parameters through blender GUI.
+- 9:00  PM: Got 22 daylight renders in 1080p with different parameters.